-- The study area for the oceanography is limited to the Darong Beach, located approximately 200m east of the project site.
-Figure 2-14 shows the location of the study area.
-A total of 80 hectares were surveyed for the bathymetry. - The depth within 300m from the shore is 11 m, but goes as deep as 58 m within 900 m from the shore.
+- 170 The depth within 300m from the shore is 11 m but goes as deep as 58 m within 900 m from the shore.
 The target depth of 15 m for the pier construction is located from 230 m from the shore at the northern part of the study area to 375 m at the southern part of the study area.
-The bathymetric survey plan is shown in Figure 2-15.

-2.2.2.1 Change/disruption in water circulation pattern, littoral current, and coastal erosion and deposition

-Depending on the design of the pier, there will be disruption of water circulation pattern.
+The bathymetric survey plan is shown in Figure 2-16. - 2.2.2.1 Change/disruption in water circulation pattern, littoral current, and coastal erosion and deposition - 171 Depending on the design of the pier, there will be disruption of water circulation pattern.
 It is suggested that the proponent opt for construction of pier facility on piles or pillars rather than breakwater type to allow unobstructed flow of currents.